tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 		</tr>
 		<tr>
 			<td>Fitness requirements</td>
-			<td>Data are fit for the Use Case bdq:Taxon-Management when occurrence records support taxon curation: Taxon terms are sufficient to resolve the organism (or flag ambiguity), core name and rank terms (e.g., dwc:scientificName, dwc:taxonRank) are present and align with an appropriate bdq:sourceAuthority, name strings are consistent with atomized name fields and identifiers or authorship, identification dates are valid and plausible, and key contextual metadata (e.g., dwc:basisOfRecord, and controlled fields such as dwc:typeStatus and dwc:sex where relevant) are usable.  <ul><li>Taxon can be resolved: Taxon terms are present and sufficient to support unambiguous resolution when possible.  </li><li>Names and ranks are authoritative: dwc:scientificName and required rank and classification terms are present, standardizable, and consistent with the bdq:sourceAuthority.  </li><li>Name fields are consistent: dwc:scientificName agrees with atomized name fields; authorship is provided where needed.  </li><li>Identifiers are usable: Identifiers (e.g., dwc:scientificNameID) are present when available and correctly formed; dwc:taxonRank is present and valid.  </li><li>Identification timing is usable: dwc:dateIdentified is present when needed, ISO-valid, and temporally plausible (and consistent with dwc:eventDate when provided).  </li><li>Supporting context is usable: dwc:basisOfRecord and other relevant controlled and context fields are present and valid; basic space/time fields are in standard form where used to support curation decisions. </li></ul></td>
+			<td>Data are fit for the Use Case bdqval:Taxon-Management when occurrence records support taxon curation: Taxon terms are sufficient to resolve the organism (or flag ambiguity), core name and rank terms (e.g., dwc:scientificName, dwc:taxonRank) are present and align with an appropriate bdqval:sourceAuthority, name strings are consistent with atomized name fields and identifiers or authorship, identification dates are valid and plausible, and key contextual metadata (e.g., dwc:basisOfRecord, and controlled fields such as dwc:typeStatus and dwc:sex where relevant) are usable.  <ul><li>Taxon can be resolved: Taxon terms are present and sufficient to support unambiguous resolution when possible.  </li><li>Names and ranks are authoritative: dwc:scientificName and required rank and classification terms are present, standardizable, and consistent with the bdqval:sourceAuthority.  </li><li>Name fields are consistent: dwc:scientificName agrees with atomized name fields; authorship is provided where needed.  </li><li>Identifiers are usable: Identifiers (e.g., dwc:scientificNameID) are present when available and correctly formed; dwc:taxonRank is present and valid.  </li><li>Identification timing is usable: dwc:dateIdentified is present when needed, ISO-valid, and temporally plausible (and consistent with dwc:eventDate when provided).  </li><li>Supporting context is usable: dwc:basisOfRecord and other relevant controlled and context fields are present and valid; basic space/time fields are in standard form where used to support curation decisions. </li></ul></td>
 		</tr>
 		<tr>
 			<td>Status</td>